z0al/settings-toggle/README.md

 ## Features

-- 🔍 Quickly Toggle or open any configuration
+- 🔍 Quickly toggle or open any configuration
 - 👀 Preview configuration changes on focus
 - 💡 Indicate modification in user/workspace configurations